© Chad Naughton (NSF photo)

 Toothfish, the top fish predators in East Antarctica, produce their own anti-freeze proteins to keep their blood from crystallizing20 and can grow to nearly 2 metres in length.
 Recently, scientists have discovered that nearly double the amount of Adélie penguins live in East Antarctica than was previously thought.21

 This region supports remarkable biodiversity, including more than 150 types of starfish and urchins, 40 species of which are found nowhere else on Earth;22 minke whales; Weddell and leopard seals; and a genetically distinct population of orca, or killer whale, referred to as ecotype-C, which is adapted to feed on Antarctic toothfish.23

 These seas have significant sea ice cover, making large areas unreachable to researchers and limited to fishers.
 A recent survey of the sea-floor community found that 96 percent of the region’s isopods, a type of crustacean, were species new to science.24

 Successfully implementing a network of MPAs in the Southern Ocean would exemplify global cooperation in the face of increasing environmental challenges.

 With the establishment of the Ross Sea Region MPA, CCAMLR has taken the first step needed to create a network of large-scale MPAs.
-The next steps towards reaching this goal must include designating the proposed Weddell Sea and East Antarctic MPAs, as well as advancing the proposal for an MPA off the Western Antarctic Peninsula.
+The next steps toward reaching this goal must include designating the proposed Weddell Sea, East Antarctic and Antarctic Peninsula (Domain 1) MPAs.
+Further efforts must also be taken to safeguard Domain 9.